alkiranet/terraform-provider-alkira/docs/resources/service_infoblox.md

 Optional:

-- `backup_cxps` (List of String) The `backup_cxps` to be used when the current Infoblox service is not available.
-It also needs to have a configured Infoblox service in order to take advantage of this feature.
-It is NOT required that the `backup_cxps` should have a configured Infoblox service before it can be designated as a backup.
 - `enabled` (Boolean) Defines if AnyCast should be enabled.
 Default value is `false`.
 - `ips` (List of String) The IPs to be used when AnyCast is enabled.
 When AnyCast is enabled this list cannot be empty.
 The IPs used for AnyCast MUST NOT overlap the CIDR of `alkira_segment` resource associated with the service.